-The Israeli authorities used different tools as part of the demographic battle, the first was building part of the separation wall inside the municipal borders of the city and pushing the people to live in the neighborhoods behind the wall (after building the wall, the Israeli authorities allowed huge and unsafe buildings in the neighborhoods behind the wall, and continued its very restricted building polices in the neighborhoods inside the wall).
-The others was the bills and draft laws to change the municipal borders of the city.
+The Israeli authorities used different tools as part of the demographic battle; the first was building part of the separation wall inside the municipal borders of the city and pushing people into the neighborhoods behind the wall.
+(After building the wall, the Israeli authorities allowed huge and unsafe buildings to go up in the neighborhoods beyond the wall, and continued its very restricted building polices in the neighborhoods inside the wall).
+The others were the bills and draft laws to change the municipal borders of the city.

 Basic Law: Jerusalem, 1980

-According to UN General Assembly Resolution 181 of 1947, Jerusalem was to be an internationalized area under UN supervision, with the partition of the Palestine Mandate into Jewish and Arab states.
-However, the Arabs and the Jews, objected to internationalization, and the UN never tried to implement its international regime.
-It did continue to treat Jerusalem as though it was a "Corpus Separatum".
+According to UN General Assembly Resolution 181 of 1947, JJerusalem was to be an internationalized area under UN supervision, with the partition of the rest of the Palestine Mandate into Jewish and Arab states.
+However, the Arabs and the Jews both objected to internationalization, and the UN never tried to implement its international regime.
+It did continue to treat Jerusalem as though it was a “Corpus Separatum”.

 Greater Jerusalem Bill